Open-Systems-Pharmacology/docs/part-2/getting-started.md

 Optional OSP Suite components which are only required for the [creation of qualification reports](https://docs.open-systems-pharmacology.org/shared-tools-and-example-workflows/qualification).

-Installation instructions are provided [here](https://docs.open-systems-pharmacology.org/shared-tools-and-example-workflows/qualification#tools)
+Installation instructions are provided [here](https://docs.open-systems-pharmacology.org/shared-tools-and-example-workflows/qualification#tools).

 ### Third Party Tools

-Besides the core components of the Open Systems Pharmacology Suite including PK-Sim®, MoBi®, interfaces are available for MS Excel®, Matlab® and R. For purchasing and installation options, please contact the suppliers indicated in section, “Trademark information”.
+Besides the core components of the Open Systems Pharmacology Suite including PK-Sim®, MoBi®, interfaces are available for MS Excel®, Matlab®, and R. For purchasing and installation options, please contact the suppliers indicated in section, "Trademark information".

-## Help: Contact, Discussion Forum, Bug Reporting, ...
+## Help: Contact, Discussion Forum, Bug Reporting, etc.

 Additional information on the software is available on http://www.open-systems-pharmacology.org/.